kianzq/kianUNI-CYBSEC-PROJ-Portfolio/MalCommandGuard/README.md

 ## Technologies
 Python, Scikit-learn, ML and NLP techniques, Regex, Secure Logging

-> Note: This repository contains sanitized documentation and sample outputs only.
+> Note: This project is based on a university assignment and has been adapted for portfolio purposes.
+All content is sanitized and does not include exploit payloads or sensitive information.